 The highlight here was the way the sound followed the action on-screen and off.
 You can track voices to people's mouths and explosions go where they should.
 The stereo image is good enough that the sound does a great job off-screen, both vertically and horizontally.
 Such precision in effects placement is something I'd only associate with surround sound systems, or Dolby Atmos, or really clever Yamaha soundbars – but not a TV.

 I can't wait to see this TV again for a proper review – Sony tells me the A1 will ship in summer 2017.
 Prices are yet to be confirmed, and Sony is blaming Donald Trump for a volatile market.
-I don't think they were joking.
+I couldn't tell if they were joking.

 It’s a shame that it has taken so long for Sony to put out a 4K OLED TV, because the Sony A1 is really quite impressive.
 Even at this early stage, it’s clear that Sony has made something that’s a pleasure to behold.
+I've seen this TV three times now, and each time I'm blown away.
 Assuming the pricing isn’t overly ambitious, I reckon Sony could be onto a winner.